Hynobius nagatoensis Sugawara, Tahara, Matsukoji & Nagano, 2022

 DESCRIPTION: (A description of species morphology as if you had the amphibian in your hand, typically starting with the snout-vent length, then focusing from the head to the body and extremities)

-Hynobius nagatoensis is a moderately large lentic salamander with a male snout-vent length of about 56.5 mm and a female snout-vent length of about 59.8 mm, based on 27 males and 10 females.
+Hynobius nagatoensis is a moderately large lentic salamander with a male snout-vent length range of 48.9 - 65.3 mm and a female snout-vent length range of 48.1 - 66.1 mm, based on 27 males and 10 females.
 The body is cylindrical and the snout is rounded.
 The tail becomes compressed toward the tip, and its length is somewhat shorter than the snout-vent length.
 The head is longer than it is wide, having a head length of approximately 13.4 mm and a head width of around 11.0 mm.
 A gular fold is present.
 When appressed along the body, up to two costal grooves separate the limbs.
 The forelimbs are around 13.8 - 13.9 mm.
 There is no webbing between the four fingers.
 On the holotype, the finger formula is III = II < I = IV on the left hand and III < IV < I = V on the right.
 The hind limbs are around 19.2 - 19.4 mm.
 There are five toes following the toe length formula III < IV < II < I = V (Sugawara et al. 2022).

 DIAGNOSIS: (How this species is differentiated from similar species)